 - Think about some solutions for you and your employer to discuss.

-- Write down what you want to talk about so you don’t forget in the meeting.
+- Write down what you want to talk about so you don’t forget to raise them in the meeting.
 Write down what you both agree.
 Keep this as a record that you can refer back to.